Engineered Wood Siding-Treated to Outperform Nature

 Less expensive than wood, stronger than wood, insect resistant, water resistant, rot resistant, and durable.

-How strong is engineered wood siding?
 It's much stronger than real wood siding, is insect and termite resistant, is also fire resistant, and water, and rot resistant.

 Here is Lp SmartSide Lap Siding.
 Comes in smooth texture or rich cedar grain.